 Frequently asked questions

-Empty broken glass and food into the garbage can.
-Once canner has fully cooled, wash well with soapy water.
+Once the canner has fully cooled, wash well with soapy water.

 This is a personal preference.
 However, I store without the rings for a few different reasons.
 First, the rings should be removed after the jars have fully cooled for at least 12 hours to fully check the seal.